sshahid-bu/ec444-smart-connected-systems/skills/cluster-3/24/report.md

-#  Skill Name
+# Use PWM to Control Power Delivery to LED

-Author: FirstName LastName
+Author: Shazor Shahid

-Date: YYYY-MM-DD
+Date: 2020-10-23

 -----

 ## Summary

 ## Sketches and Photos

 ## Modules, Tools, Source Used Including Attribution

 ## Supporting Artifacts

 -----